PerisWamoni/BoxOffice_Analysis/README.md

 This project used pandas as the primary library for data manipulation, using many of its methods to load, clean and manipulate dataframes.

+Other methods utilised for the analysis are:

-Data cleaning methods such as splitting and exploding were also utilised.
+>> Data cleaning methods such as splitting and exploding.

-Data transformation methods such as the creation of new columns were also put to use in data preparation.
+>> Data transformation methods such as the creation of new columns.

-To get a summary of the central tendency, dispersion and shape pf the distribution in the datasets desrciptive statistics were utilised.
+>> Desecrpitive statistics used to get a summary of the central tendency, dispersion and shape pf the distribution in the datasets.

-To visualise our data and insights matplotlib.pyplot was used to create bar plots and scatter plots in order to understand the distribution of data and correlation between variables.
+>> Data visualization tools like matplotlib.pyplot to visualise our data and insights in order to understand the distribution of data and correlation between variables.

 ## Conclusions
-From the visualisations, it is possible to infer as:
+From the visualisations as seen in the notebook and non technical presentation, it is possible to infer:
 >> 1. Patrons preferred films with a runtime of 3 hours or longer and those that lasted an average of an hour.
 These films received a higher rating on average.

 >> 2. Short films, documentaries and game shows are the most popular genres.